Amol Rajan: Career

 Rajan's role as editor-at-large for The Independent website ended after he was appointed the BBC's first Media Editor in November 2016, and he assumed his new post on 12 December.
 He has also hosted The Big Debate on the BBC Asian Network.

 Since 2017, Rajan has provided holiday cover for several presenters on BBC Radio 2, including Simon Mayo, Jeremy Vine and Zoe Ball.
 Rajan has occasionally presented The One Show.
-From May 2017 he presented The Media Show on BBC Radio 4 in succession to Steve Hewlett, although he stepped down from that role when he joined the presenting team of the Today programme in 2021.
+From May 2017 he formerly presented The Media Show on BBC Radio 4 in succession to Steve Hewlett, stepping down from that role when he joined the presenting team of the Today programme in 2021.
+In 2026, Rajan confirmed that he would be leaving the Today programme and its weekly 5.7m listeners, in order to set up his own production company.
+His Today salary is shown as £315,000.

 In 2023, Rajan took over from Jeremy Paxman as the host of University Challenge for the 53rd series.
 Rajan had himself appeared on Christmas University Challenge (a version for celebrity alumni) in December 2020, representing Downing College.

 In June 2023, Rajan secured an interview for the BBC with former TV presenter Phillip Schofield, the first on TV since Schofield's resignation from ITV in May 2023.

 In May 2024, he appeared as himself in the Doctor Who episodes "73 Yards" and "Empire of Death", interviewing Roger ap Gwilliam (Aneurin Barnard).

-In August 2024, he appeared as himself in episode 1 of season 3 of Industry, where he is referred to as “a f*****g tote bag journalist..”.
+In August 2024, he appeared as himself in episode 1 of series 3 of Industry, where he is referred to as "a f*****g tote bag journalist..".

+In April 2026, he was the guest of Gyles Brandreth's Rosebud podcast, in which he spoke of his family background and his career, and shared his ambitions for the future.

+He presented his final Today show on 2 September 2026.

+In September 2026, he wrote the Diary column for The Spectator magazine.

+Rajan is set to appear on the second series of The Celebrity Traitors in autumn 2026.